Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Abstract

 \section{Abstract}

-We propose a fully Bayesian approach to wideband, or broadband, direction-of-arrival (DoA) estimation and signal detection.
-Unlike previous works in wideband DoA estimation and detection, where the signals were modeled in the time-frequency domain, we directly model the time-domain representation and treat the non-causal part of the source signal as latent variables.
-Furthermore, our Bayesian model allows for closed-form marginalization of the latent source signals by leveraging conjugacy.
-To further speed up computation, we exploit the sparse ``stripe matrix structure'' of the considered system, which stems from the circulant matrix representation of linear time-invariant (LTI) systems.
-This drastically reduces the time complexity of computing the likelihood from \(\mathcal{O}(N^3 k^3)\) to \(\mathcal{O}(N k^3)\), where \(N\) is the number of samples received by the array and \(k\) is the number of sources.
-These computational improvements allow for efficient posterior inference through reversible jump Markov chain Monte Carlo (RJMCMC).
-We use the non-reversible extension of RJMCMC (NRJMCMC), which often achieves lower autocorrelation and faster convergence than the conventional reversible variant.
-Detection, estimation, and reconstruction of the latent source signals can then all be performed in a fully Bayesian manner through the samples drawn using NRJMCMC.
-We evaluate the detection performance of the procedure by comparing against generalized likelihood ratio testing (GLRT) and information criteria.
+Consider an array receiving unknown wideband signals from an unknown number of sources $k$.
+Wideband signals can occupy arbitrarily wide bandwidths, rendering demodulation-based approaches inapplicable, a common situation in settings involving acoustic signals (\textit{e.g.}, passive sonar, seismology).
+Here, we aim to determine $k$ given $N$ noisy array-valued measurements, a task known as the ``detection problem,'' for which Bayesian model comparison is a common approach.
+To render Bayesian inference tractable, it is typically necessary to marginalize the source signals.
+Unfortunately, for wideband signals, naive marginalization has an unaffordable time complexity of \(\mathcal{O}(N^3 k^3)\).
+As a result, fully Bayesian signal detection has yet to be demonstrated in wideband settings.
+In this work, we propose a wideband signal model that allows for computationally tractable marginalization of the source signals.
+We begin from the canonical model of linear time-invariant (LTI) signal propagation, which is then augmented into a circular convolution, all without loss of generality.
+This allows for efficient computation in the frequency domain, where the resulting linear system admits a decomposition into a sparse matrix we refer to as a \textit{stripe matrix decomposition}.
+Exploiting this sparsity pattern reduces the time complexity of computing the marginal likelihood to \(\mathcal{O}(N k^3)\).
+These computational improvements enable efficient posterior inference via reversible-jump Markov chain Monte Carlo (RJMCMC).
+In this work, we use the non-reversible extension of RJMCMC (NRJMCMC), which often achieves lower autocorrelation and faster convergence than RJMCMC.
+Detection of the latent source signals can then be performed in a fully Bayesian manner using samples drawn by NRJMCMC.
+We evaluate our procedure by comparing it against generalized likelihood ratio testing (GLRT) and information criteria.